jamesturk/spatula/docs/contributing.md

 ### Linting & Type Checking

-`poetry run inv lint` will run flake8 and black to lint the code style.
+`poetry run inv lint` will run ruff and black to lint the code style.

 `poetry run inv mypy` will run the mypy type checker.